Shane O'Connor (darts player)

-Shane William James O'Connor (born 4 December 1985 from Dublin) is an Irish former professional darts player who played in Professional Darts Corporation events.
+Shane O'Connor (born 4 December 1985) is an Irish former professional darts player who played in Professional Darts Corporation events.

 Darts career

 O'Connor won the 2008 Irish Matchplay which earned him a place in the 2009 PDC World Darts Championship.
-He later reached the semi finals of the Gleneagle Irish Masters, beating Jacko Barry 4-0 and Tony Eccles 5–0, eventually losing 5-4 to the eventual winner Michael van Gerwen.
+He later reached the semi-finals of the Gleneagle Irish Masters, beating Jacko Barry 4-0 and Tony Eccles 5–0, eventually losing 5-4 to the eventual winner Michael van Gerwen.

-O'Connor was drawn against David Fatum in the preliminary round and, despite a good showing, he was beaten 6–4.
+O'Connor was drawn against David Fatum in the preliminary round, being beaten 6–4.